DNACENSolutions/NetworkasCodeAIAssistant/README.md

 | Validate & Lint ✔️              | Editor Menu  | Instantly run schema validation and linting on your open vars file, with AI-generated annotations for error fixing. |
 | Run Playbook ▶️                 | Editor Menu  | Execute the appropriate Ansible playbook for your task, integrating with Catalyst Center and generating comprehensive logs. |
 | Inline YAML Annotations         | Editor       | Receive inline suggestions and error messages based on "Validate & Lint" results. |

+*NOTE:* The `@assistant /validate` command creates a temporary file to run validation on, leaving your original files untouched.

 ---